Mars, Twitter Stats, TTW etc.

 Interestingly, when I checked Amazon to price the DVD, I discovered a companion book, The Donnie Darko Book, which features the script, interviews… and pages from the fictional book.
 Hmmm….

 Update (August 2, 2006): It seems people aren’t reading through all the comments.
-Just to be clear, the book is not real.
+Just to be clear, The Philosophy of Time Travel is not a real book.
 It would be a fun read if it was, but it isn’t.